Rakshith2597/training_extensions/misc/pytorch_toolkit/radiology_compression/Readme.md

 <img src = "./media/modality_specific_performance.png" width=650>

-## Model
+## Trained Models

 Download `.pth` checkpoint for low and high density compression model trained on CBIS-DDSM dataset with the following [link](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/bmi34/high_low/weights.zip).

-Inference models will be made available in the [open_model_zoo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public) as well.

-Note: The ONNX and IR representation models accepts inputs of fixed size mentioned in configuration file.
+>**Note:** The ONNX and IR representation models accepts inputs of fixed size mentioned in configuration file.
 This needs to be updated based on the input size.

-## Setup
+## System Specifications

 * Ubuntu 20.04
 * Python 3.8